13 Magical Things to Do in Salzburg in Winter [2025]

 Explore a festive Alstadt.

+Even on the rainiest of days, the charm of Salzburg’s old town (Aldstadt) is impossible to ignore.
 My first visit here was paired with bad weather and I still immediately fell in love with its cobblestone streets, tight alleys, and iron guild signs.

-Salzburg had already earned the title as my favorite old town but visiting again during the holiday season just ensured that no other old town would ever top it!
+Now, imagine replacing gloomy, gray weather with a peaceful snowfall and Christmas lights galore.
+Salzburg had already earned the title as my favorite wintry old town in Europe but visiting again during the holiday season just ensured that no other old town would ever top it!
 It truly is an experience like no other.

 Walk along Getreidegasse to see the already picturesque street covered in a variety of Christmas decorations, from massive holiday wreaths to an abundance of hanging lights, and enjoy an afternoon of window shopping.